-COME JOIN US FOR EASTER EGG HUNT APR 15 MORE INFORMATION >
+COME JOIN US FOR 4TH OF JULY CELEBRATION JUL 4 MORE INFORMATION >

 Wamego has many venues to meet your hunting needs including lodging, supplies and apparel.
 The area around Wamego has more than 20,000 acres of public hunting land where whitetail deer, upland game, turkey and waterfowl roam and fly.

 Jeffrey Energy Center Wildlife Areas